sorriso1/inf2303/evaluation.markdown

 ### Memos — 15%

-For all classes other than the first and the last, the students will prepare “memos” on the readings assigned for that class.
+For all classes other than the first and the last, half of the students will prepare "memos" based on the assigned readings on alternate classes i.e. Half the students (Group 1) will be required to submit "memos" for Monday's class and the other half (Group 2) will be required to submit "memos" for Wednesday's class.

 Each memo should be no longer than 1 page and should be formatted in accordance with this template:
   [memo_template.pdf](handouts/memo_template.pdf),